mmuras-vmse/beautiful-jekyll/_drafts/2017-10-XX--Kickstart_ESXi_from_Windows_2017-10-15.md

     prefix=ESXi-6.0.0-Update2-3620759-HPE
     bootstate=0
     title=Loading ESXi installer
     timeout=5
     kernel=tboot.b00
     kernelopt=ks=nfs://10.250.71.189/nfs_root/ks.cfg
     modules=b.b00 --- jumpstrt.gz ...

+An insteresting side effect is we can use a very similar method to basically launch any Linux based ISO we want by using this same method.

 Now we can try this out.
 Please send me your feedback.